wandelbotsgmbh/catalog/README.md

     * `catalog/your-app-name/manifest.yaml` is the manifest for the entry, which follows [schema.json](schema.json)
     * `catalog/your-app-name/icon.png` icon which will be shown in graphical app managers

+The same structure is mirrored in `catalog/_preview` for the preview store.

 ## Linting

 ### YAML linting